-AUDIO Click on the red arrow to hear some views from the Cape on World Heritage listing.
+Listen to some views from the Cape on World Heritage listing.

 We heard, in order, second generation cattleman Cameron Quartermaine at Watson River Station, Brad Allan at the Archer River Road House, and Glen Shephard from Lilyvale Station, near Princess Charlotte Bay, with the ABC’s Charlie McKillop.